Table of Contents

 Please note that we are not talking about natural layer lines that may be visible throughout the whole surface of a 3D printed part.
 This article is about conspicuous and usually random misalignment between layers.
 Anti-aliasing and similar techniques, which are used to smoothen the surface, cannot completely solve these issues and are not covered here.

-1. Sudden changes in exposure time from one layer to another.
+1. Sudden changes in exposure time from one layer to another can cause lines in 3D prints.

-One of the most obvious reasons why surface lines appear is exposure changes throughout the print.
-Most of us are familiar with the concept of different exposure times for different zones of the print, such as the attachment layer, foundation, body of supports, etc. These are critical to a successful printing process.
-However, modern slicers like Voxeldance Tango and Asiga Composer allow setting different exposure zones to the whole model.
-If you have to make changes to exposure times for the model layers, then you can almost be sure that this will result in visible surface lines.
-Therefore, avoid exposure changes for model layers at all costs unless it is absolutely necessary.
+When it comes to the occurrence of surface lines on resin prints, one prominent factor is the fluctuation in exposure levels across the print.
+Familiarity with the notion of varied exposure times for distinct sections of the print, such as the attachment layer, foundation, and body of supports, is widespread among enthusiasts.
+These distinctions play a pivotal role in ensuring a successful printing outcome.
+Nevertheless, contemporary slicers like Voxeldance Tango and Asiga Composer offer the flexibility of setting different exposure zones for the entire model.
+Introducing alterations to exposure times for model layers typically leads to the emergence of noticeable surface lines.
+Therefore, it is advisable to refrain from making exposure adjustments for model layers unless it becomes absolutely necessary.

 The same applies to lifting speeds as to sudden changes to exposure times.
 SLA 3D printing does not tolerate unexpected changes to printing parameters at any time during the process.
 Consequently, when base layers and support layers have been completed and the printing process has stepped into the layers of the model, we do not recommend changing the lifting speeds.
 Changes in lift velocity will result in different mechanical stresses that subsequent layers must withstand.
 Therefore, that may cause stretches and deformations that are different from previous layers.